 A prospective study carried out on 220 postmenopausal women suffering from Cardiovascular Disorder (CVD), and published in the American Heart Journal, says that consuming Buckwheat grains or tea, at least six times a week, is good for controlling the signs and advancement of CVD.
 It also protects one from other common health problems in postmenopausal women with high blood pressure and high cholesterol.

-[ Read: Health Benefits Of Orange ]
+[ Read: Benefits Of Cardamom Tea ]

 3. Reduces Blood Glucose